foobnix/LibreraReader/docs/wiki/what-is-new/7.10/index.md

 # 7.10

+* Big update with the addition of many your reviews
+* New Text To Speech interface
+* Improved support for EPUB 3.0, audio player from the book
+* Many words search in all formats and PDF
+* Support phones with cutouts
+* Chapter format  "30% 5\20 (15)" or "Chapter name 5\20"
+* Please write feedbacks or ideas

 # What is new in Librera 7.10

 Text to speech with new UI and works better in the background.